GoogleCloudPlatform/iot-device-sdk-embedded-c/doc/porting_guide.md

 ## Board Support Package (BSP) source locations

-The Board Support Package (BSP) is the well-defined set of functions that the Cloud IoT Edge Embedded C Client invokes in order to interact with a platform's specific networking, file IO, [TLS](https://en.wikipedia.org/wiki/Transport_Layer_Security), memory management, random number generator, crypto, and time SDKs.
+The Board Support Package (BSP) is the well-defined set of functions that the Cloud IoT Device SDK invokes in order to interact with a platform's specific networking, file IO, [TLS](https://en.wikipedia.org/wiki/Transport_Layer_Security), memory management, random number generator, crypto, and time SDKs.

 The BSP implementation resides in the directory `src/bsp`.
-Use this directory when porting the C Client to your device SDK.
+Use this directory when porting the IoT Device SDK to your device/platform SDK.
 You can ignore the MQTT codec and the non-blocking/asynchronous engine that appear elsewhere in the source.

 BSP **function declarations** are in the `include/bsp` directory.
 For generated function documentation, see `doc/doxygen/bsp/html/index.html`.